BenRL91/Adrians-Fine-Cars-Server/README.md

   **Example Request:**

-  Request must be made with the header (including the "Bearer" in the value) with the user's access_token like this:
+  Request must be made with the header (including the "Bearer" in the value) with the user"s access_token like this:

   ```
   {